Submodular risk measures: Submodularity in financial data

-That is, we use a historical simulation estimator based on upper-tail order statistics: $\VaR_p$ is the $k$-th largest loss in the window, and $\ES_p$ is the arithmetic mean of the $k$ largest losses.
+That is, we use a rolling historical estimator based on upper-tail order statistics: $\VaR_p$ is the $k$-th largest loss in the window, and $\ES_p$ is the arithmetic mean of the $k$ largest losses.
 This convention is immaterial under continuous loss distributions and is conservative in finite samples when $n(1-p)$ is an integer.
-We use confidence-level parameterization throughout this section; the corresponding tail probability is $1-p$.
+Throughout this section, $p$ denotes the confidence level, so the corresponding tail probability is $1-p$.
 For the sector-based analysis, we use $p\in\{0.90,\,0.95\}$.
 The pair-based analysis explores 14 levels: $p\in\{0.99,\,0.98,\,\ldots,\,0.90\}$ and $p\in\{0.88,\,0.85,\,0.82,\,0.80\}$, to examine non-monotonic patterns across confidence levels.
-Following the theoretical framework, we consider a two-level special case of AES:
+Following the theoretical framework, we consider the ES-based two-level specification

 where $p=0.98$ and $c$ is a fixed constant.
-This is a special case of
+This specification is motivated by the general AES form

-with only two finite levels.
-For the sector-based analysis, $q\in\{0.90,0.95\}$; for the pair-based analysis, $q$ ranges over the same 14 $p$-levels listed above.
-We consider $c\in\{0.01,\ 0.015,\ 0.02\}.$ The choice of $c$ values is informed by the typical gap between $\ES_p$ and $\ES_q$ observed in our sample: at $q=0.90$, the mean gap $\ES_{0.98}-\ES_{0.90}$ ranges from 0.021 to 0.041 across stocks and window lengths, so that the adjustment term has a meaningful effect on $\mathrm{AES}_{p,q,c}$ in practice.
+and is used here as a tractable empirical specification.
+For the sector-based analysis, $q\in\{0.90,0.95\}$.
+For the pair-based analysis, $q$ uses the same 14 levels as $p$.
+We take $c\in\{0.01,0.015,0.02\}$.
+The choice of $c$ is calibrated to the empirical gap between $\ES_p$ and $\ES_q$.
+In our sample, when $q=0.90$, the mean gap $\ES_{0.98}-\ES_{0.90}$ ranges from 0.023 to 0.040 across stocks and window lengths.
+Thus, these values of $c$ are of the same order of magnitude and have a nontrivial effect on $\AES_{p,q,c}$.

-\paragraph{Submodularity test.} For each pair of stocks $(X,Y)$ and each trading day, we test the submodularity condition, where $\rho$ denotes the risk measure (VaR, ES, or $\mathrm{AES}_{p,q,c}$).
+\paragraph{Submodularity test.} For each pair of stocks $(X,Y)$ and each trading day, we test the submodularity condition, where $\rho$ denotes the risk measure (VaR, ES, or $\AES_{p,q,c}$).
 We record a violation when

-where $\epsilon$ serves as a guard against floating-point arithmetic errors (double-precision machine epsilon is approximately $2.2\times10^{-16}$, so our threshold is conservative).
-Here $X\wedge Y$ and $X\vee Y$ denote the pointwise minimum and maximum of the two loss series: within each rolling window of length $n$, we compute $(\min(L_t^X,L_t^Y))_{t}$ and $(\max(L_t^X,L_t^Y))_{t}$, then apply the same historical simulation estimator to these constructed series.
+where $\epsilon=10^{-8}$ is a conservative tolerance used to guard against floating-point error.
+Here $X\wedge Y$ and $X\vee Y$ are implemented at the loss-series level: within each rolling window of length $n$, we form $L_t^{X\wedge Y}=\min\{L_t^X,L_t^Y\}$ and $L_t^{X\vee Y}=\max\{L_t^X,L_t^Y\},$ then apply the same rolling historical estimator to these constructed series.
 The daily violation rate is computed as the proportion of stock pairs exhibiting a violation on each day.